All resources

 The platform fee is tied to each mention's Noble Mention Score, which reflects how often the source is cited by LLMs and how authoritative it is.
 Most placements land in the mid-range, so the platform fee averages around $200 per mention, though higher-scoring placements cost more.

-One thing to know: once a publisher accepts, the mention is placed automatically, and Noble drafts the copy and shares it for review.
+One thing to also note is that once a publisher accepts, the mention is placed automatically, and Noble drafts the copy and shares it for review.
 You have five business days to review, edit, or approve it before it's finalized.
+This is to keep momentum on your campaigns and keep the ball rolling with the publishers who’ve already agreed to place the mention.
 For agencies juggling several clients, that means keeping an eye on your dashboard so each draft gets your input in time.

 For a full breakdown of how Noble's pricing works, see our pricing explainer.
 And if your client wants to understand what to expect month by month after signing, this post covers the full timeline.